 - Tie it all up in a neat conclusion.
 A.k.a the happy ever after.

-This ultra-basic storytelling structure can be applied to almost every piece of tech B2B content: from CAD solution implementation to how NB-IoT works.
+This ultra-basic storytelling arc applies to almost every piece of tech B2B content, from implementation guides to explainers on how NB-IoT works.

 4. Adopt a contrarian position

-If you want to be memorable, it pays off to swim in a different direction to the crowd.
+If you want to be memorable, swim in the opposite direction to the crowd.

 To give you an example, instead of writing the millionth blog on “How to create video content”, you could write an article on “Why video content is overrated”.